 8 Jul 2025

 Bounce rate is not just another number in the age of analytics-You can take it as feedback.
 If visitors come to your site and leave immediately, they are sending you a clear signal that this is not what they were looking for.
 Most brands assume it’s a design issue or a minor SEO fix.
 It’s not.
-Actually lowering the bounce rate may come back to one core principle: providing the right value in the correct format, quickly.
+Actually lowering the Average bounce rate may come back to one core principle: providing the right value in the correct format, quickly.

 Here’s how brands with serious digital strategy are tackling it this year: